ponylang/ponylang-website/content/blog/last-week-in-pony-080419.md

     main.actor needs you!
 Yes, you!
 (If you are a JS/CSS wielding lover of Pony)

     main.actor, our package discovery website (kind of like Ruby gems) is going to go live with an early version in August.
-The site is powered by a gatsby website that @ChristopherBiscardi put together.
+The site is powered by a Gatsby website that @ChristopherBiscardi put together.
 It's an excellent starting point.
 Going forward, we are going to want to add a lot of additional functionality and features.

     Most of the active Pony committers are not JavaScript people.
 We could really use a couple of CSS/JavaScript people who are interested in becoming Pony committers and working on main.actor.
 If you are interested, let's talk.
 We really need you.
 You will be making a massive contribution to the Pony community and go down in history as a righteous person.
 I know there's got to be at least a couple of CSS/JS folks here who want to join in.